prlabjnu/prlabjnu.github.io/_members/Vinh.md

 ---

-I obtained my BSc degree from the Department of Control Engineering and Automation, Hanoi University of Science and Technology, Viet Nam in 2022.
+I obtained my BSc degree from the Department of Control Engineering and Automation, Hanoi University of Science and Technology, Viet Nam, in 2022.
 I am currently pursuing my master’s degree at the Department of Artificial Intelligence Convergence, Chonnam National University, South Korea, and I joined the Pattern Recognition Lab in March 2023.
 My research interest is in medical image analysis and pattern recognition.